top of page

 -Goldsturm Daisy is a great summer bloomer

--Red Star Cordyline almost looks like a pineapple bu the leaves are very soft.
+-Red Star Cordyline almost looks like a pineapple but the leaves are very soft.
+And it very seldom freezes.

--Wooly Stemodia is a drought tolerant ground cover.
+-Wooly Stemodia is a drought tolerant, gray ground cover.

 That's all for now.
 Let me know if you have questions.